regob/vehicle_reid/README.md

 Baseline code for vehicle re-identification.
 Based on [layumi's person re-id repo](https://github.com/layumi/Person_reID_baseline_pytorch).
+The code is general, and works for any re-id task or dataset if the required annotation files are created.

-**A vehicle re-id tutorial is available now in a [Kaggle notebook](https://www.kaggle.com/code/sosperec/vehicle-reid-tutorial/) for training and evaluating a model on the VRIC dataset.**
+**A vehicle re-id tutorial is available now in a [Kaggle notebook](https://www.kaggle.com/code/sosperec/vehicle-reid-tutorial/) for training, evaluating, and using a model.**

 ## Installation
 Tested on python3.8, but other versions could work too.